rsn8887/OpenTTD/README.md

 1.02 (wip)

 - compile with lzma and lzo2 compression libraries to allow loading old compressed savegames/scenarios
-- map ZL/ZR to zoom in/out
+- hold ZR / ZL for slow / fast mouse to make it easier to position the pointer with the left stick
-- hold square/triangle for slow/fast mouse to make it easier to position the pointer with the left stick
+- correctly display free disk space in load/save dialogs

 1.01